mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 ## Important notes {#important_notes}

 * In test mode, you can fire events using the interface.
+Events cannot be fired from external systems using an API.
 * Only individuals flagged as "test profiles" in the Real-time Customer Profile Service will be allowed to enter the tested journey.
 Refer to this [section](../audience/creating-test-profiles.md).
 * The test mode is only available in draft journeys that use a namespace.
 Test mode needs to check if a person entering the journey is a test profile or not and thus must be able to reach Adobe Experience Platform.
 * The maximum number of test profiles than can enter a journey during a test session is 100.